 Rinko bag

-This Rinko bag should let you take your bike on most trains without a reservation.
-I’ve successfully used it myself in Germany and Switzerland, it should also be okay in France and Spain, and probably most of Europe.
-But I don’t guarantee anything.
+This Rinko bag should let you to take your bike on most trains without a reservation.
+I’ve successfully used it myself in Germany and Switzerland, and it should also be fine in France and Spain, likely throughout most of Europe.
+However, I don’t guarantee anything.

-The bag is as minimalist as it gets, and designed with packability in mind.
-It rolls up to about the size of a coke can, so you can bring it on a bike packing trip.
-I use a high quality rip-stop to maximise durability at a low weight, but it’s an ultralight bag and it should be treated as such.
+The bag is as minimalist as it gets and is designed with packability in mind.
+It rolls up to about the size of a Coke can, making it suitable for a bikepacking trip.
+I use a high-quality rip-stop to maximise durability at a low weight (250g), but it’s an ultralight bag and should be treated as such.

-The bag is more of a cover, you carry the bike by the supplied shoulder strap that attaches to the head tube and seat post.
-This means the bag itself isn’t under any strain, which is why it can be as light as it is.
-You need two Voile straps to strap the wheels to the frame, and maybe an old towel or dirty t-shirt to protect the paint.
+The bag serves more as a cover; you carry the bike using the supplied shoulder strap that attaches to the head tube and seat post.
+This means the bag itself isn’t under any strain, which is why it can be so light.
+You’ll need two Voile straps to secure the wheels to the frame, and perhaps an old towel or dirty t-shirt to protect the paint.

 I use the bag as follows: